Charles River Cleanup Registration

 WAYS TO GET INVOLVED THIS SPRING

-The Conservancy is thrilled to be able to offer small, in-person cleanups to celebrate Earth Day 2021.
-During the week of April 19th – 24th, participants will remove trash and debris from an assigned section of the Charles River Basin.
+The Charles River Conservancy is thrilled to be able to offer in-person cleanups to celebrate Earth Day 2022.
+Cleanup events will be taking place April 22 and April 23, from 10 a.m. – 12 p.m. and groups will be assigned their own stretch of the Charles River Basin to cleanup.
 We hope you will join us for a safe and fun way to get outside and give back to the parks that have given us so much!
-We are so thrilled at the response to participate in the 22nd Annual Charles River Earth Day Cleanup!

 Register with the Charles River Conservancy here.

-We hope you will join us for this year's Annual Earth Day Charles River Cleanup with a virtual twist!
+We hope you will join us for this year's Annual Earth Day Charles River Cleanup!

-Register as an individual, family or small group with the CRWA here.
+Register as an individual or family with the CRWA here.

 Registration for Large Groups and Corporations

-* Must be 18+ or accompanied by a guardian to participate in Jamaica Pond Cleanup.
+* Must be 18+ or accompanied by a guardian to participate in Jamaica Pond or Charlesgate Park cleanups.

 Volunteer Engagement Fees